cueglow/glowdtf/dev-docs/GDTF.md

 Unreachable ChannelFunctions, where all Mode Master dependency weights have a length of 0 and there is at least one input, must result in a warning.

+Mode Master References within the same DMXChannel are not an issue.

+#### Mode Master and Abstract ChannelFunctions

+Three cases can be differentiated:
+- Abstract ChF depending on concrete ChF:
+  This is fine.
+Every instance of the abstract channel function depends on the concrete channel function
+- Concrete ChF depending on abstract ChF:
+  Throw an error, as a channel function can only have one mode master
+- Abstract ChF depending on abstract ChF:
+  This is only allowed if both ChFs reference the same top level geometry.
+Then there is a 1:1 relationship between the instances for each GeometryReference.
+  Otherwise, throw an error.

 ### Physical Values

 Each ChannelFunction has an associated unit and each DMX value has exactly one